rhysbrooks1/CS321-002-s25-team-09/README.md

 [Zenodo-Loghub](https://zenodo.org/record/3227177#.ZEc9T-zMI-Q) dataset.

-To get the big picture of log file analysis,  please watch the following helpful video that shows how to use Linux command line tools for analyzing log files for specific patterns and attacks:
+To get a feel for log file analysis,  please watch the following helpful video that shows how to use Linux command line tools for analyzing log files for specific patterns and attacks:
 [Analyzing Log Files For Attacks](https://www.youtube.com/watch?v=L2BFDyYknIg&ab_channel=Hackpens)[15m] (yes, this is an time-warped advertisement for CS153 :-))

+However, the approach shown in video will be slow if we had hundreds of large log files.
+Writing a custom program that not only processes the log files but converts them into a data structure (and database) allows us to do faster analysis.

 ## 3. Specifications